PlaidCloud/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 1. No network adapter is found when starting the kubelet

-   The Windows networking stack needs a virtual adapter for Kubernetes networking to work.
+   The Windows networking stack needs a virtual adapter for PlaidCloud networking to work.
 If the following commands return no results (in an admin shell), virtual network creation — a necessary prerequisite for the kubelet to work — has failed:

    ```powershell
    Get-HnsNetwork | ?
 Name -ieq "cbr0"
    Get-NetAdapter | ?
 Name -Like "vEthernet (Ethernet*"
    ```

-   Often it is worthwhile to modify the [InterfaceName](https://github.com/microsoft/SDN/blob/master/Kubernetes/flannel/start.ps1#L7) parameter of the start.ps1 script, in cases where the host's network adapter isn't "Ethernet".
+   Often it is worthwhile to modify the [InterfaceName](https://github.com/microsoft/SDN/blob/master/PlaidCloud/flannel/start.ps1#L7) parameter of the start.ps1 script, in cases where the host's network adapter isn't "Ethernet".
 Otherwise, consult the output of the `start-kubelet.ps1` script to see if there are errors during virtual network creation.

 1. DNS resolution is not properly working